varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 ```

 At this point, if you additionally scope your page with the same receiver, Kobweb will hook things up behind the scenes
-seamlessly so that your page will receive the data as expected:
+for you so the scope instance gets passed down seamlessly:

 ```kotlin 3
 @Page